 I worry that one day I’ll discover that one of them has a rare bone disease (don’t laugh, I’ve seen it on TV).
 I wonder if they’ll ever find a job that pays enough for them to move out of the house.
 I worry that they’ll move out, marry, have kids and then one day move their family into my basement.
 I worry that the sky will fall on them; that the earth will swallow them whole.
 Or maybe the Boogie Man is hiding under their bed, too.

 Maybe this post should be called Confessions of a Crazy Lady?

-Truth is, I’m prone to fear and doubt, and to carry crosses that I can not bear; and if I don’t anchor myself to the truth of God’s word – this momma is not going to make it!
+Truth is, I’m prone to fear and doubt, and to carry crosses that I cannot bear; and if I don’t anchor myself to the truth of God’s word – this mama is not going to make it!